modernweb-dev/rocket/docs/blog/introducing-check-html-links.md

 ## Acknowledgements

 Thank you for following along on my journey on creating `check-html-links`.
-You can find the code on [Github](https://github.com/modernweb-dev/rocket/tree/main/packages/check-html-links).
+You can find the code on [GitHub](https://github.com/modernweb-dev/rocket/tree/main/packages/check-html-links).

 Follow us on [Twitter](https://twitter.com/modern_web_dev), or follow me on my personal [Twitter](https://twitter.com/dakmor).

 Thanks to [Julien](https://twitter.com/jlengrand) for feedback and helping turn my scribbles to a followable story.

-If you think my open source work is valuable then I would like you to check out my personal [Github Sponsor Page](https://github.com/sponsors/daKmoR).
+If you think my open source work is valuable then I would like you to check out my personal [GitHub Sponsor Page](https://github.com/sponsors/daKmoR).
 Or you can support our whole group via the [Modern Web Open Collective](https://opencollective.com/modern-web).

 ---